Prospective Students

 What's the campus/department attitude towards mental health?

-COVID necessitated more conversation around students' mental health, which has seemed to have had a positive and lasting effect on attitudes in the department.
+COVID necessitated more conversation around students' mental health, which has had a positive and lasting effect on attitudes in the department.
 Your advisor's attitude towards work/life balance, anxiety, etc. will of course vary (talk to students both in and outside of their group to try to gauge this!) but students are generally open to discussing mental health, and counseling/therapy/psychiatry are fully covered by our health insurance (UCSHIP), which is covered by the department.

 What's the LGBTQ+ community like?